-Your business depends on knowing the future of transportation fuels: policies, product development, and market dynamics.
+Your business depends on knowing the future of transportation fuels: policies, technologies, and market dynamics.

-You need to assess the ongoing global threats – and opportunities – of policies and market issues for low carbon transportation policies such as biofuels, advanced biofuels, alternative fuels, fuel economy, and zero emission vehicles.
+You need to assess the ongoing global threats – and opportunities – of policies and market issues for low carbon transportation policies such as biofuels, advanced biofuels, alternative fuels, fuel economy and zero emission vehicles.
+And you need to do it cost-effectively.

-You need quality intelligence and analysis and another point of view outside the mainstream large consulting firms to do your job effectively and to help your company succeed in the marketplace.
+You need quality intelligence and analysis, another point of view outside the mainstream and a resource you can rely on do your job effectively and to help your company succeed in the marketplace.

 The Future Fuels Outlook service provides you with the in-depth intelligence and analysis you need to assess threats and opportunities in the fuel industry, develop strategies, prepare for strategic moves in the marketplace, anticipate and plan for future market opportunities and disruptions, and watch what the competitors are doing.